Brad J. Lamb: Real estate career

 Lamb went to work for Harry Stinson's real estate company in 1988 and became a specialist in selling condominiums in central Toronto.
 He quickly became Stinson's top agent, making $250,000 in his first year.

 In 1995, he left Stinson to start his own firm, Brad J. Lamb Realty.
 In 2001, Lamb founded Lamb Development Corporation.
 It specializes in high style condominium projects, such as Flatiron Lofts, Worklofts, Glas, Parc, King Charlotte, Gotham Ottawa, The Harlowe, Theatre Park and Brant Park.
 The company has spread beyond Toronto to build and develop structures in Ottawa, Montreal, Calgary, Edmonton and Hamilton.
 Despite the boutique-style size, his agency became one of the most prominent sellers of condominiums in Toronto.
 In 2007, at the height of the property boom, his company's agents sold some 2,000 condos worth over $800 million.
 When the market slowed in 2008, the firm still moved about $525 million in real estate.
 According to Lamb's website, his agents have sold over 22,000 condominiums for over $8 billion as of 2016.

 Lamb is known for his billboards, particularly a 2007 series of ads that depicted a lamb with Lamb's head and the slogan "This Lamb Sells Condos."
 He has become "a household name in Toronto" and is often featured in the media as a real estate expert.

 In 2017, William Shatner accused Lamb of using Shatner's name and caricature likeness in his brochures to sell real estate.

 In March 2022, Lamb announced his plans for his King Street West building.
 These plans included a demolition of the current property to make way for a new 17 story tower featuring 714 sq. m of retail space on the ground floor, and two to three bedroom units above, However, city staff recommended the property for a heritage designation.

 Controversies

 Wellington House

-In 2017, Lamb applied to obtain approval at the city level to build a 23-story building behind two 19-century heritage homes at 422-424 Wellington St. W. in downtown Toronto, a project that was originally marketed as Wellington House.
+In 2017, Lamb applied to obtain approval at the city level to build a 23-storey building behind two 19-century heritage homes at 422-424 Wellington St. W. in downtown Toronto, a project that was originally marketed as Wellington House.
 The proposed project required rezoning approval from the City of Toronto, but negotiations for those rule changes broke down, forcing the cancellation of units in the building in 2018.
 On March 23, 2020, Wellington House partially caught on fire amid the COVID-19 pandemic.
 Police say that at least one small explosion took place inside the abandoned semi-detached houses.
 Only two days later, the same building caught fire once again.